Limits

 |---|---|

-Window is rolling.
+The window is a rolling hour.
 Burst traffic is allowed up to the limit.
 Sustained traffic above the limit returns 429 Too Many Requests with a Retry-After header.

 Payload limits